adamkurth/reborn_dev/doc/source/simulations.rst

 make use of multiple GPU devices (this might be easy to do, but we've not had a need thus far).

-Aside from managing how the GPU device is used, the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class is meant to provide only the basic building blocks for simulations, in the form of simple functions.  :class:`ClCore <bornagain.simulate.clcore.ClCore>` it is not meant to manage data arrays; you should make a specialized subclass for any specialized memory management.
-(At the moment, there are some methods within :class:`ClCore <bornagain.simulate.clcore.ClCore>` that manage data arrays, but they will be depreciated and moved to subclasses.)
+Aside from managing how the GPU device is used, the :class:`ClCore <reborn.simulate.clcore.ClCore>` class is meant to provide only the basic building blocks for simulations, in the form of simple functions.  :class:`ClCore <reborn.simulate.clcore.ClCore>` it is not meant to manage data arrays; you should make a specialized subclass for any specialized memory management.
+(At the moment, there are some methods within :class:`ClCore <reborn.simulate.clcore.ClCore>` that manage data arrays, but they will be depreciated and moved to subclasses.)

-Most of the methods in the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class are dedicated to computing the sum
+Most of the methods in the :class:`ClCore <reborn.simulate.clcore.ClCore>` class are dedicated to computing the sum

     :math:`F(\vec{q}) = \sum_n f_n(q)e^{i\vec{q}\cdot\vec{r}_n}`